maxiplux/simple-api-python-devops/README.md

 - **IAM User and Access Key**: IAM user and an access key for AWS services interaction, the terraform here is going to create a unique account with the permission to execute ECR and AppRunner only.
 - **IAM Policies Attachment**: Attaches necessary policies to the IAM user for App Runner, and ECR Container Registry.
 - **ECR Repository**: Creates an ECR repository for the Docker image ( private seeting with Access key and Client Credentials).
-- **Docker Image Deployment**: Hacks with null resource, and a local-exec provisioner to build and push a Docker image to the ECR repository.
+- **Docker Image Deployment**: Hacks with terraform null resource, and a local-exec provisioner to build and push a Docker image to the ECR repository.
 - **Outputs**: Various outputs including the ECR repository URL and IAM access credentials, don't execuite it in enterprise enviroments without a deep understanding.
 - **IAM Role for App Runner**: Creates an IAM role for the App Runner service to access ECR.
 - **App Runner Service**: Sets up an App Runner service to deploy the application, and enable automatic deployments from Github Actions.